 51: Homo naledi: The Real Story

-The Strange Case Homo naledi: In September of 2015, just as I was about to wrap up the last chapter of this book, newspapers throughout the world announced an an amazing fossil discovery.
+The Strange Case of Homo naledi: In September of 2015 newspapers throughout the world heralded an amazing new human fossil discovery.
 A couple of spelunkers were spelunking around inside the Rising Star Cave (fig. 7-8) in South Africa.
 They spotted some bones in a very remote chamber that had never been entered by modern humans.
 These bones became probably the biggest hominid fossil find ever.
 Lee R. Berger, a paleoanthropologist from Witwatersrand University, along with National Geographic, announced the discovery.
 The new hominid was named Homo naledi.
 I got the news from the Associated Press in my Orange County Register newspaper.
 Of course, I had to check out what was really behind the story to keep my book as updated as I possibly can.
 So wrapping up the book was put off for a few more weeks.

 The story of the find began in August 2013 in South Africa.
 It’s recounted in the NOVA/PBS/National Geographic documentary titled The Dawn of Humanity.
 A great deal of the information in the following pages comes from this documentary, which you can easily access online.
 An ex-soldier, prospector, and adventurer, Pedro Boshoff, asked his friend Lee Berger for a job, as he was unemployed.
 Berger had known Boshoff for over twenty years.
 Berger really didn’t have anything in the way of a job for Boshoff, but he told him to go out in the wild and look for hominid remains.
 Was Berger sending Boshoff out on a wild goose chase?
 In the documentary, Berger says that most paleontologists that dig for fossils will never even find a single hominid tooth; and that 80 to 90 percent of the hominid fossil record is composed of just bits of isolated teeth.
 Hominid fossils are incredibly rare.
 Berger knows the chance of Boshoff finding even a tooth is infinitesimal.
 But Berger was so confident that Boshoff could find hominid fossils that he bought him a motorcycle so he could “move around out there”.
 What a nice guy Berger is for buying the motorcycle.
 And what a strange gift!
 Interestingly he bought Boshoff a street bike (fig. 7-9) that can be used only for street riding.
 Street bikes like Boshoff’s are extremely heavy.